hyperledger/besu/README.md

 ## Special thanks

-YourKit for providing us with a free profiler open source license.
+YourKit for providing us with a free profiler open-source license.

-YourKit supports open source projects with innovative and intelligent tools for monitoring and profiling Java and .NET applications.
+YourKit supports open-source projects with innovative and intelligent tools for monitoring and profiling Java and .NET applications.
 YourKit is the creator of <a href="https://www.yourkit.com/java/profiler/">YourKit Java Profiler</a>,
 <a href="https://www.yourkit.com/.net/profiler/">YourKit .NET Profiler</a>,